MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-experience.md

 - If you disable this policy setting, the lock option will never be shown in the User Tile menu.

-- If you do not configure this policy setting, users will be able to choose whether they want lock to show through the Power Options Control Panel.
+- If you don't configure this policy setting, users will be able to choose whether they want lock to show through the Power Options Control Panel.
 <!-- ShowLockOnUserTile-Description-End -->

 <!-- ShowLockOnUserTile-Editable-Begin -->